Gele93/JSON_API_Runner/README.md

     ]
 }
 ```
-  -  To add new modules only methodMap needs to be extended, and the service module to be implemented
+  -  To add new modules & methods only methodMap needs to be extended, and the service module to be implemented
+    -  The UI will automatically include the new features
+    -  The *paramsData* argument will be passed to the new method
+    ```js
+        paramsData.find(p => p.name === "array1").value
+    ```
+    - this will return the param filled into the correlating input field

   ### 1.4.1 Usage:
   -  Toggle dark mode & Align direction for convenient usage